-- Reducing standardized testing: Some critics feel the Common Core encourages standardized testing because it’s uniform across states.
+Reducing standardized testing: Some critics feel the Common Core encourages standardized testing because it’s uniform across states.
 Importantly, though, the Common Core doesn’t require standardized testing.
 Yearly testing requirements come from federal law.
-Advocates often argue that standardized testing is important because it holds schools accountable for kids with learning and attention issues.
+Advocates often argue that standardized testing is important because it holds schools accountable for kids with learning and thinking differences.

-Common Core and Students With Learning and Attention Issues
+Common Core and Students With Learning and Thinking Differences

 The concept of academic standards isn’t new.
 Struggling students may face the same issues with Common Core that they faced with previous standards.

 Yet there are some big shifts with the Common Core.
-These may affect students with learning and attention issues in different ways.
+These may affect students with learning and thinking differences in different ways.
 For instance, Common Core’s emphasis on complex texts may be challenging for some kids with reading issues.
 At the same time, Common Core moves away from rote math drilling and toward understanding math concepts.
 This may benefit other kids.

 Keep in mind that IEPs must be aligned to grade-level standards.
 If your child has an IEP and your state uses Common Core, the IEP must be linked to the Common Core and explain which supports your child needs to meet the standards.